-According to modern science, aging is the accumulation of error that the body cannot completely eliminate, due to the imperfections of its protection and repair system.
+According to modern science, aging is the accumulation of damage that the body cannot completely eliminate, due to the imperfections of its protection and repair system.
 As a result, bodily functions start to deteriorate, leading ultimately to the development of age-related diseases, such as cancer, stroke, type 2 diabetes, heart diseases, Alzheimer’s disease, osteoarthritis, osteoporosis and others.

 Aging comprises of a number of distinct and interconnected processes which we will explore briefly in the following sections.
-Once you begin to understand the processes of aging it becomes possible to understand the ways we might intervene against them in order to treat and prevent age-related diseases, hence enabling people to live healthier lives for longer.
+Once you begin to understand the processes of aging, it becomes possible to understand the ways we might intervene against them in order to treat and prevent age-related diseases, hence enabling people to live healthier lives for longer.

-When there are many cells with this kind of damage in the organ, some important body functions can start to deteriorate.
+When there are many cells with this kind of damage in the organs, some important body functions can start to deteriorate.
 To cope with this constant assault the body has developed a complex network of repair and maintenance system that act to remove damage and repair the DNA.
 These same systems include mechanisms for maintaining telomere length and function for a stable gene expression profile and thus a stable genome.

 DNA damage during aging appears to be a stochastic process.
 However, chromosomal regions such as the telomeres have a somewhat more predictable pattern of deterioration.
 Telomere loss is technically a subset of genomic instability but warrants its own category as a form of aging damage due to this more predictable nature.
-Telomeres are a protective cap at the end of a chromosome.
+Telomeres are protective caps at the end of a chromosome.

-Even in stem cells activity of telomerase appears to decline with age likely due to the other aging damages influencing expression and signaling.
+Even in stem cells activity of telomerase appears to decline with age, likely due to the other aging damages influencing expression and signaling.

 Changes to gene expression patterns (deactivation of useful genes and activation of potentially harmful ones) are a key influence in aging.
 These changes involve alterations to DNA methylation patterns (deactivation or activation of different genes), histone modification, transcriptional alterations (variance in gene expression) and remodelling of chromatin (DNA support and package structure, assisting or impeding its transcription).